 Midterm and Final: The midterm and final will be worth 40 points each.
 Each will consist of 20 multiple choice questions (1 pt each) and two essays (10 points each).
 I will give you the essay questions ~2 weeks before the test.
+The midterm will be held in class 10/13, and the final is scheduled for 12/155:30-7:30.

 Participation: Participation will be worth 60 points.
-You will have the opportunity to self-evaluate your participation at 2 timepoints during the semester (midterm and at the end of the course).
+You will have the opportunity to selfevaluate your participation at 2 timepoints during the semester (midterm and at the end of the course).
 I will provide a rubric, and you will submit your grade at each timepoint.
 We will review your self-evaluation and either concur, or we will provide feedback and enter a lower or a higher number.

 In-class activities: Activities will occur in-class, and when they do occur and a permanent product is collected they will be worth 2 points.
 (If you miss the class for the activity, you may request an alternate activity within 7 days of the class.
 The alternate activity will be a 1 page, single-spaced review of a journal article.
-Email Dr. Dallery for the article.)
+Email Dr. Dallery for the article.
+It is your responsibility to email Dr. Dallery if you are absent.
+The summary will be due 7 days after you make the request (by 11:59pm).